 We get asked this question many times.
 The answer is yes.

-In fact, oiling after derma rolling makes sure that your skin absorbs at least 80% of the oil’s nutrients compared to 7-10% in a normal application, without a derma roller.
+Oiling after derma rolling makes sure that your skin absorbs at least 80% of the oil’s nutrients compared to 7-10% in a standard application, without a derma roller.

 But you need to be careful that these products do not have harsh chemicals or added fragrances that can adversely damage your scalp and hamper your hair growth.